jaorduz/jaorduz.github.io/_teaching/2020/2020-fall-teaching-1.md

 ---

+During my time in Mexico I mainly taught programming courses.
+This is a brief description.

 # Introduction to programming (fall)

 This course contains basic information about C programming language, techniques, and tools to start to coding.
 I like to implement new pedagogical and technical knowledge to share mathematical and physics.

 # Advance programming (spring)

 This course shows some advance topics on C programming language, with some short scripts in Python, C++, and Swift topics.
 Student should to be independent to work in different programming languages.

 # Bibliography and references
 [1] Kochan SG.
 Programming in C. Pearson education; 2015.[Source](https://tinyurl.com/ygg56pr3){:target="_blank"}